eslint/rfcs/designs/2022-forbid-disable/README.md

     - because PR reviewers are lazy.
 - Why can't users just change the config to get around this?
     - Most repos large enough where this is an issue have the config guarded behind a set of required reviewers that understand the config.
+- What will we do about VSCode suggesting disable as a workaround?
+    - the eslint vscode extension handles suggesting disable.
+So this would just be a known error until someone changes that behavior to match this RFC from the vscode extension side.
 ## Related Discussions

 - [Initial issues conversation](https://github.com/eslint/eslint/issues/15631)